 Listening Time — 15:45

-The third leading cause of death in the United States is stroke.
+Stroke is the third leading cause of death in the United States.

-And those fortunate enough to survive a stroke often face problems with mobility, speech, balance, weakness, and memory loss, among other symptoms.
-Fortunately, depending on the severity of the stroke and the health of the individual – many of these side effects can be effectively treated by a physical therapist.
+Those fortunate enough to survive a stroke often face problems with mobility, speech, balance, weakness, and memory loss, among other symptoms.
+Fortunately, depending on stroke severity and a person's health – many of these side effects can be effectively treated by a physical therapist.

-In this episode of Move Forward Radio, physical therapist Julia M. O. Castleberry, MS PT, DPT, CLT, GCS, NCS, addresses all aspects of strokes, including describing what stroke rehabilitation looks like; how to spot a stroke; identifying who is at risk, and how to lower that risk.
+In this episode, physical therapist Julia M. O. Castleberry, addresses all aspects of strokes.
+She describes what stroke rehabilitation looks like, how to spot a stroke, and identifies who is at risk.
+She also shares how to lower your stroke risk.

 Download the podcast on iTunes or listen below: